ez-framework/ez-framework/README.md

 5. Config: Easy way to update config and password via key-value store and HTTP.
 [DONE]

-6. Config: Easy way to receive config update through public websocket endpoint.
+6. Config & IoT+WS: Easy way to receive config update through public websocket endpoint.

+  * Server [Done]

+  * Client

 7. IoT+WS: Easy way to scale websocket via pubsub.

-8. IoT+WS: Easy way to send config to IoT edge.
+[WONT DO]

+  * Give this to customer to implement, they have everything they need including Nats.

-9. Jobs: Easy way to schedule cron via leader functionality.
+8. Jobs: Easy way to schedule cron via leader functionality.

-10. Jobs: Easy way to have round robin worker via Jetstream as queue.
+9. Jobs: Easy way to have round robin worker via Jetstream as queue.

-11. Security: LDAP ready with concepts of groups.
+10. Security: LDAP ready with concepts of groups.

-12. Security: Custom username+password via basic auth.
+11. Security: Custom username+password via basic auth.